LiaoChinTe/netsquid-simulation/QToken/README.md

 # Quantum Token Protocol

 ## Description
- The protocol provides a way for issuing an unforgeable token which can only be verified by issuer or other authorized party.
+ The protocol provides a way for issuing an unforgeable token which can only be verified by the issuer or other authorized party.
  Reference: [Quantum Token from Quantum Protocol Zoo](https://wiki.veriqloud.fr/index.php?title=Quantum_Token)

 ## How to use